stalk-calvin/docker-react/README.md

-# Creating an "create-react-app" with Docker Example
+# Creating a "create-react-app" with Docker Example

 ## Quickstart